ccollicutt/tanzu-build-service-sample-apps/README.md

 ## Running

+You need to:

-You need to have built the images and pushed them to an image registry.
-It's meant to be used by the Tanzu Build Service which would do that work for you.
+1. Have built the images via TBS and pushed them to an image registry

-That image registry is specified below in `IMAGE_LOCATION`.
+1. Have a Kubernetes cluster to deploy to (must be able to access `$REGISTRY`)
+2. Create a namespace called `sample-apps`

->NOTE: It also assumes there is a secret called `regcred` in the namespace that will allow access to the registry.
+2. Ensured there is a secret called `regcred` in the `sample-apps` namespace with the correct credentials to access the `$REGISTRY`

 ### Clone this repository